Interested in Studying Abroad?

 Expectations of Participants

-February in Senegal is warm, even "Maui-like," in Dakar and Saint Louis.
+February in Senegal is warm.
 Students typically wear t-shirts, shorts, and caps.
 Students also travel to Northern Senegal for a few days, near the border of Mauritania.
 Weather in the Sahara at this time of year is sometimes hot, dusty, and windy.

 Students will live and study alongside people in Senegal, as such they should not expect the same amenities that they may be used to in the United States.
 This may include but is not limited to access to the internet (including cellular data and wifi), sanitation facilities, air conditioning, or other amenities.
 Students will be housed in shared rooms for this program.
 Please also check with your faculty director if you have questions about dietary restrictions or personal care products you hope to find in Senegal, as various foods and products available in the United States may be difficult to find.